StudyFrenchSpanish

 These figures make it the third most spoken language in the world after English and Mandarin.

-Additionally, it is the third most studied foreign language and one of the most commonly used tongues on the internet as far as the content volume is concerned.
+Additionally, it is the third most studied foreign language and one of the most commonly used tongues on the Internet in terms of content volume.

-What are the Spanish Speaking Countries of the world?
+What are the Spanish-speaking countries in the world?

 The Spanish-speaking population cut across 20 countries where the language is spoken as an official language.